-- Business travel of personnel.
+- business travel of personnel,

-- Travel to and from work by personnel.
+- travel to and from work by personnel, and

-- Research and development activities.
+- production and distribution and consumer packaging for components, additives and semi-finished goods.

 For modelling of infrastructure and capital goods, see Section 4.3.2.

 4.3.1.3.
 Downstream processes